Thermal Operations in general are not memoryless: Setup and Notation

 \subsection{Work}

-Work is a random variable, which, by the convention, takes positive values, whenever it is performed by the system.
-To be more precise, in every level transformation we define work to be a random variable with the following distribution:
+Work is a random variable which, by convention, takes positive values whenever it is performed by the system, i.e.\ when the system's energy decreases ($\Delta E_i\coloneqq E_{i+1}-E_i < 0$).
+From the perspective of a user of the system, this corresponds to a gain of work.

+Conversely, work is negative when the system's energy increases, i.e.\ when $\Delta E_i > 0$; in this case, we say that the system acquires work, and thus the user simultaneously experiences work expenditure.

+More precisely, for each level transformation we define work as a random variable with the following distribution:

-where $p_i$ is the probability of occupying the excited level, and $1-p_i$ - the probability of occupying the ground level.
-The total work for an $N$-step process is simply the sum of the work performed in each step:
+where $p_i \in [0,1]$ denotes the probability that the excited level is occupied, and $(1 - p_i)$ is the probability that the ground level is occupied.
+The total work performed in an $N$-step process is given by the sum of the work contributions from each step:

+For convenience, let us additionally introduce the work-loss random variable, namely $-W$, which is, of course, fully determined by $W$ itself.